Shriya1412/Shriya1412/README.md

 ### Hello, I'm Shriya 👋

-I'm a Part III Computer Systems Engineering student at the University of Auckland.
+I'm a Part IV Computer Systems Engineering student at the University of Auckland.
 I love exploring everything from firmware to web development 🤖.
 Outside of coding, I'm passionate about learning languages, both programming and spoken!

 #### Languages: